 “Was there enough snow for skiing?”
 I ask.
 I am going up, he is coming down.

-“Oh, good.
+“Oh, yes.
 There’s tons of snow up there.”

 Snowfall.
 It doesn’t happen very often in the English Lake District anymore, but when it happens, it is time to go out.
 And head uphill.
 The cold spell at the beginning of December arrives perfectly for the weekend.
 As usual, the snow doesn’t stay on the ground, but the hills are shining.